Piecewise Interpolation: Piecewise Linear Spline Interpolation

 Repeating for the other coefficients, the required explicit equation has the form:

-Notice that for the procedure to work, the components of the data points have to satisfy:
+Notice that for the procedure to work, the

 .
 The following Mathematica code utilizes a user defined procedure “Spline1” that creates the required piecewise linear function.